 After taking a moment to view the moving AIDS Memorial, continue strolling towards the White Street Pier.
 It’s a favorite among locals, who refer to it as the unfinished road to Cuba.
 The pier is quite long and is where you’ll see friends hanging out, dog walkers and other Key West characters enjoying their paradise home.

-Hit Higg’s Beach for a true Key West beach experience.
+Hit Higg’s Beach during your Casa Marina stay for a true Key West beach experience.
 A popular beach wedding location, too.
 Locals love it and so do visitors, including brides who dream of a Key West beach wedding.
 The white sand and wooden pier make ideal spots for sunbathing and the beach offers umbrella rentals for those who prefer to doze in the shade.
 There are tennis courts, a restaurant, volleyball courts and more.
 For the kids, make it a point to stop by Astro City, an awesome playground located just across from the beach.
 The little ones can run, slide, swing and play before and after a fun-filled day at Higg’s Beach.

 The social spot for dogs.
 The park features two enclosures: one for dogs under 25 pounds and a second larger enclosure for dogs of all sizes.